jeffthemaximum/mals-app/README.md

     - [ ] menu has report button to send message, message received on server, stathat
 - longer term
     - [ ] if user waits more than n seconds, alert me, I join chat
+    - [ ] store device ID when creating users on backend
 - local
     - [ ] get location on client, send to server, get nearest chat to location on server.
 Alternately, get location via IP on server.
 Alternately, have user enter zip in client.
 - bugs